andre487/wpt-diff/README.md

   * Loading metrics for each page
   * Video with loading timeline for all pages

+You need an [API key](http://www.webpagetest.org/getkey.php) for using public instance

 ## Usage
 ```
 usage: wpt-diff [-h] [-v] [--api-key APIKEY] [--host HOST]